Droplit21/Droplit21.github.io/README.md

 ## Credits
-[W3Schools HTML Tutorial](https://www.w3schools.com/html/) for the HTML template code.
+[W3Schools HTML Tutorial](https://www.w3schools.com/html/) for the HTML template code. https://en.wikipedia.org/ for the information regarding greatest innovations.
+Lonnie Phillips for the information input into the website.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.